-10(a) Reactivity: Not determined (ND) for product in a solid form.
+10(a) Reactivity: Not Determined (ND) for product in a solid form.
 Do not use water on molten metal.

-10(b) Chemical Stability: Steel product are stable under normal storage and handling conditions.
+10(b) Chemical Stability: Steel products are stable under normal storage and handling conditions.

-10(c) Possibility of hazardous reactions: None known.
+10(c) Possibility of hazardous reaction: None Known

-10(d) Conditions to Avoid: Storage with strong acids or calcium hypochlorite.
+10(d) Conditions to Avoid: Storage with strong acids or calcium hypochlorite

 10(e) Incompatible Materials: Will react with strong acids to form hydrogen.
-Iron oxide dust in contact with calcium hypochlorite evolve oxygen and may cause an explosion.
+Iron oxide dusts in contact with calcium hypochlorite evolve oxygen and may cause an explosion.